paualarco/reflects/src/test/scala/reflects/Factory&Generics.md

   val cyan = CyanJob("My-first-cyan-job", new DbReader)
    ```
  That is ok, but that case is not interesting as it is not contemplating any complex scenario.
- So as it is logic, let´s make the DbReader is a trait that represents a fake Database Reader, which it will have
+ So as it is logic, let´s make the ```DbReader``` a trait that represents a fake database reader that has
-  different subtypes of it, in which in that case has been defined four of them as:
+  different subtypes of it, in which in that case four of them were defined as:
     (```MariaDbReader```, ```MySqlReader```, ```OracleReader``` and ```PostgresSqlReader```)
   ```scala
 trait DbReader{
   def getField(fieldName: String): String